What is strategy? (And does it matter?)

 The challenge is usually ranking the goals to determine which are primary and which are secondary - or which are the ends and which are the means to those ends.

-So while strategy only needs one goal, it invariably confronts a system of interrelated goals of various levels of importance as well as cause-and-effect relationships.
+So, while strategy only needs one goal, it invariably confronts a system of interrelated goals of various levels of importance as well as cause-and-effect relationships.

 In business strategy, the overarching goal is typically expressed as a mission, vision or purpose statement.
+Other words used for goal include objective, aspiration or aim.
+Many strategists (and systems like StratNav) distinguish and define relationships between these different expressions of goals for convenience.

 Context